fpapado/reverie/worklog.md

 - UX / Visual

 # Visual / UX:
-- Menus
-  - Menu component
-  - Flexbox
-  - Color-code logged-in/out items
+- Splash screen with the logo, about page
 - Rev-card for notes, about

+- Main Menu
+  - (Later) Alignment of items
-  - "Active" highlight for route
+  - "Active" highlight for route (fix nested)

 - Add user/settings side-bar/drop-down with log in/out options?
 - Log-in, log-out spot on menu
   - log-in task failure message
-  - Sticker send-received submenu
-  - Toggle sticker view
-  - "info" button per screen
+  - Color-code logged-in/out items

 - Offline indicator
   - Ember-flash?
 Could use for motd too...
-- Splash screen with the logo, about page

 - Filter stickers returned from .peek